-And while I probably can't help you pick out a new TV for Grandma or a video game for the kids, I can certainly point you in the right direction when it comes to giving the gift of Bourbon.
+And while we probably can't help you pick out a new TV or a video game, we can certainly point you in the right direction when it comes to giving the gift of Bourbon.

 As with most things in life, the first step is to know your audience.
-Whiskey is a personal gift and if you don't know at least a little about the recipient, you might be better off buying them something else.
+Whiskey is a personal gift and we assume you know at least a little about the recipient.
 Here are a few questions to help you narrow down your search so you can find the perfect Bourbon to give.

 To that end, the first thing to determine when buying Bourbon for someone else is if the recipient is a Bourbon Drinker or Bourbon Collector.